-Welcome to the second piece in our twelve-part series that hopefully makes the dead period go by a bit quicker.
-The aim of these articles is to provide a detailed look at what each team has done thus far on the recruiting trail, and what work still needs to be put in before NLI day in February.
-One team a day will be featured, in order of where they fall in their current MWCConnection ranking.
-Today looks at Nevada.
+Welcome to part eight of our twelve-part series to kick off the recruiting season, and the final one of this week.
+The aim of these articles are to provide a detailed look at what each team has done thus far on the recruiting trail, what to expect come December 20th, and what work still needs to be put in before NLI day in February.

-Offensively, they run the air-raid.
-As the name suggests, it leans heavily on the pass game.
+Part of the reason for the struggles is Norvell brought in the air-raid offense and many of the current players were not ideal fits to the scheme.
+As the name would indicate, the air-raid leans heavily on the pass game.
 It isn’t an ideal offense for a running back; the RB should has good pass-catching skills as well as block and when they do run, they won’t have much extra blocking.
-There are 3-4 wide-receivers on the field: two bigger ones on the outside working the boundary and deep routes with two smaller speedier guys on the inside working the middle and the shorter routes.
+There are 4 wide-receivers: two bigger ones on the outside working the boundary and deep routes with two smaller speedier guys on the inside working the middle and the shorter routes.
 This offense attempts to negate blitzing with quick short routes.

-The Wolfpack run a 3-3-5 defensively, which puts an emphasis on speed over size and can rush 5 just as easily as it can drop 8 players back into coverage.
+The Wolfpack also brought about a change of scheme on defense, moving to a 3-3-5.
+This defense puts an emphasis on speed over size and can rush 5 just as easily as it can drop 8 players back into coverage.
 One of the key is the front three stopping the run, using size (although they utilized productive undersized players this past season).
 The 3 LBs more or less have the same assignments they would in a 4-3 defense, although with more blitzing responsibilities.
 The 5 defensive backs can match up well in coverage against spread teams.
 Specifically the 5th DB can function a bit like a SLB, and is often the defenses’ best playmaker; able to blitz, stop the run, cover a TE or slot WR, or whatever else is needed.

 The Road Ahead: